-Jon thrives defending his clients in criminal court not because it is some sort of rarefied place to do intellectual jousting, but because despite the mess and ugliness that often faces criminal defendants in court and through their prosecutions, the courtroom is the decisive battlefield for obtaining justice.
+Fairfax criminal lawyer Jon Katz thrives defending his clients in criminal court not because it is some sort of rarefied place to do intellectual jousting, but because despite the mess and ugliness that often faces criminal defendants in court, the courtroom is the decisive battlefield for obtaining justice.

-Jon’s main motivating factors for doing the work he does is fully serving clients against the legally-backed might of police and prosecutors, civil liberties, and the thrill of battling for victory.
-As a result, Jon’s legal practice focuses on criminal defense and DWI defense, where DWI ensnares even those who otherwise support governments’ so-called get-tough-on-crime campaigns.
-Because civil liberties are not only protected through criminal defense, on occasion Jon also defends students caught in disciplinary actions, and defends the First Amendment through libel defense, adult entertainment defense, and defense of political activists and demonstrators.
+Jon’s main motivating factors for doing the work he does is fully serving clients against the legally-backed might of police and prosecutors, protecting civil liberties, and reveling in the thrill of battling for victory.
+As a result, Jon’s legal practice focuses on criminal defense and DUI defense, where DUI arrests ensnare even those who otherwise support governments’ so-called get-tough-on-crime campaigns.
+Because civil liberties are not only protected through criminal defense, on occasion Jon also defends students caught in disciplinary actions, and advocates for First Amendment rights through libel defense, adult entertainment defense, and defense of political activists and demonstrators.

-Jon defends you regardless of your politics, profession, or personal background.
-He fights for your you no matter how big or small your case may seem.
+Virginia criminal lawyer Jon Katz fully defends you regardless of your politics, profession, or personal background.
+He fights for you no matter how big or small your case may seem at first blush.
 All that matters to Jon is that you are an individual needing a lawyer to fight for your rights and for the best possible outcome in your case.

 All of the above is Jon’s call to battle for his clients.
 Backing that up is his over two decades of experience successfully defending clients at trial and in negotiations backed by readiness to go to trial, and by Jon’s close teamwork with his experienced staff.